Share the article!

 Be a freelancer without hassle and get paid without your own CVR number with Factofly.
 We help almost 3,000 others with an everyday life without administration.

-Probably the biggest disadvantage comes when, as a freelancer, you try to push down a project price for a task that is too complex and involves too many unknowns.
+Perhaps the biggest drawback comes when a freelancer tries to squeeze a project price onto a task that is too complex and has too many unknowns.

-If the task is not already well defined from the customer's side, it is difficult for you as a supplier to give a precise offer, which in turn can create an easily drooling customer with a question mark hanging over his head.
+If the task isn't already well-defined by the customer, it's difficult for you as a supplier to give an accurate quote, which in turn can create a drooling customer with a question mark hanging over their head.

-If you have walked down corridors with the project price sign, and the task starts to take hold, you as a freelancer may well find yourself in a squeeze.
-The customer has paid to have a problem resolved.
-If it takes you one hour, yes, then it is you who is frothing the cream, but if it starts to go beyond your estimated hourly consumption, you can usually hang on to it yourself.
+If you've gone down the aisles with the project price sign and the task is starting to get tough, you may find yourself in a squeeze as a freelancer.
+The client has paid to solve a problem.
+If it takes you one hour, well, you're the one skimming the cream, but if it starts to go beyond your estimated hourly rate, you can often get stuck with it yourself.

-One of the other major drawbacks of project-based pricing is that it may not be suitable for customers who need ongoing support or maintenance after the project is completed.
+One of the other major drawbacks of project-based pricing is that it may not be suitable for customers who have a need for ongoing support or maintenance after the project is completed.

 If you get there, consider offering a model where customers pay a fixed monthly fee for ongoing support and maintenance.
-We cover that further down under cutting card/retainer.
+We cover this further down under punch card/retainer.

-When does it make sense to use a project-based price?
+When does it make sense to use project-based pricing?

-You must give your customer the opportunity to buy into a solution when you have a clear idea of what is required of you to complete the project.
-A fixed project price is also easily understandable for many customers, and makes it easier for them to manage their internal budgets.
+You should give your customer the opportunity to buy into a solution when you have a clear idea of what it will take for you to complete the project.
+A fixed project price is also easy for many customers to understand and makes it easier for them to manage their internal budgets.

-Small to medium-sized projects are often best suited to be priced this way.
-Always make sure you have a bulletproof contract in place, where it is clearly defined what is part of the budget and what is beyond.
+Small to medium-sized projects are often best suited to being priced this way.
+Always have a bulletproof contract in place that clearly defines what is part of the budget and what is outside of it.

 Value-based pricing